acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 For example, if the defense stat is 50, and the incoming damage is 50, the character will prevent 50% of the damage and take 25 points of damage.

-To access a character's stat stat, you can do the following:

 Speed Stat
 ----------